 3. Create a Content Calendar

-Short-term keywords are usually used for some engaging content, for example, blog posts.
+Short-tail keywords are usually used for some engaging content, for example, blog posts.
 Try to create a content calendar with these keywords, so your content writers know which keywords they should concentrate on.
 It is important to add a few effective keywords for each blog post.
 In order to use the right keywords, try to understand which topics will interest your readers, and try to provide such information.

 4. Create Landing Pages